The Time of His Life

 The Time of His Life is a 1955 British comedy film directed by Leslie S. Hiscott and starring Richard Hearne, Ellen Pollock, Richard Wattis and Robert Moreton.
-The screenplay concerns a man who is released from prison and goes to live with his socialite daughter.
+The screenplay was by Hiscott and Hearne from a story by Hiscott and Brock Williams, concerning a man who is released from prison and goes to live with his socialite daughter.

 Plot

-When newly released prisoner Mr. Pastry (Richard Hearne) arrives to stay, he proves an embarrassment to his social climbing daughter Lady Florence (Ellen Pollock).
+When newly released prisoner Mr. Pastry arrives to stay, he proves an embarrassment to his social climbing daughter Lady Florence.
 As president of the society for the rehabilitation of ex-convicts, she attempts to hide the fact her father is an ex-con.
 She locks Mr. Pastry in his bedroom, and even plots to have him sent to Australia.
 But Lady Florence's children see Mr. Pastry differently, and he helps them through a problem, prompting even his daughter to see Mr. Pastry in a new light.